Reinventing Software Development and Availability with Open Source: an Interview with One of Microsoft Azure's Lead Architects

 For a while, Windows and Office overshadowed the developer frameworks, losing touch with those core developers, but with the introduction of Azure, the focus has since been reverted back to software developers, and those same developers love open source.

 Meanwhile, Microsoft continues to hire developers, and nowadays, these developers are looking at open-source software, and they see the advantages.
 Customers also have been using more Linux and Java among other open-source projects.
 Satya saw the advantages to this as well.
 The push toward open source came from the top and from management.
 The business culture started to change fast, and none of it was forced.
-This push continues, and recently, Microsoft even joined the Open Initiative Network (OIN).
+This push continues, and recently, Microsoft even joined the Open Invention Network (OIN).

 PK: What did it take to transition?
 And what were the challenges (for example, development lifecycle, mindset and environment)?